DigiArt-project/wordpressunity3deditor/README.md

 v2.0 Latest version 1_1_2020

-Lights have been added (Spot, Directional, Sphere)
+- Lights have been added (Spot, Directional, Sphere)
+- FBX format is added.
+- Animation is supported
+- PDB format is added
+- GLB format is on the go

 v1.0 Production 9_2018